 Because doctors, hospitals, insurers and the government know how important it is to take your medicines, there are a number of resources available to you if you are unable to afford your prescription.
 The following links are the best available resources we could find for getting low cost prescriptions:

 rescription Assistance 360 - www.prescriptionassistance360.org/

 If you are still unable to fill your prescriptions after visiting these sites, try calling your doctor's office/hospital to see if they can help put you in touch with local resources.
-You can also try contacting the pharmaceutical company that makes your medicine directly, as most have their own prescription assistance programs.
+You can also try contacting the pharmaceutical company that makes your medicine directly, as most of these companies have their own prescription assistance programs.

 1"Enhancing Prescription Medicine Adherence: A National Action Plan" National Council on Patient Information and Education August 2007